dotlang/language/README.md

 4. `@`: returns type-id of a named or primitive type as an integer number, or a union variable (Example 1).
 5. `{}`: To cast from named to unnamed type you can use: `Type{value}` notation (Example 2).
 6. `{}`: To cast from variable to a union-type (Example 3).

+Compound-literal operator:
+10. There is an compound literal form which is written like `[a:b:c d:e:f ...]` where each element has same number of items (3 in this example).
+This is converted to a set of function calls by the compiler.
+In each call, one element will be passed to the function.
+So for example: `let x := ["A":1, "B":2]` will make two calls to create value of x: `x0 := set(nothing, "A", 1)` then `x1 := set(x0, "B", 2)` then `x1` is result of literal evaluation.
+This form can be used to define literals for more complex data structures when you have appropriate functions (e.g. hashtable literals).
+If the type of the literal can be inferred from the context, the compiler will call appropriate `set` functions, else the default `set` function based on element types will be called.

 # Other Features